princegup678/Advance-HealthCare-Monitoring-System/README.md

-#  Health-Monitor Investigator !
+#  Advance-HealthCare-Monitoring-System !

-# Health-Monitor Recognition Classifier Model :
+# Advance-HealthCare-Monitoring-System Recognition Classifier Model :

 Facial expression for emotion detection has always been an easy task for humans, but achieving the same task with a computer algorithm is quite challenging.
 With the recent advancement in computer vision and machine learning, it is possible to detect emotions from images.In this project,we propose a novel technique called Health-Monitor recognition using convolutional neural networks,python and flask.
 Facial expressions are the vital identifiers for human feelings, because it corresponds to the emotions.
 Most of the times (roughly in 55% cases), the facial expression is a nonverbal way of emotional expression, and it can be considered as concrete evidence to uncover whether an individual is speaking the truth or not.